florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

   For example all source code is eventually compiled to native ISA instructions specific to some hardware and platform.
   Thus it is also theoretically possible to package source code such as Python or JavaScript source code and combine it with their specific runtimes inside a native plugin.

-== A technology comparison between existing plugin systems This section chooses appropriate plugin system technologies and software projects implementing a plugin system.
+// == A technology comparison between existing plugin systems
+// This section chooses appropriate plugin system technologies and software projects implementing a plugin system.
-Then the previously defined criteria will be evaluated for chosen technologies and projects.
+// Then the previously defined criteria will be evaluated for chosen technologies and projects.

-// #todo[What is this section about?] \
-// #todo[Why is a technology comparison important for the work of this paper?]
-// #todo[explain the methodology for evaluation: e.g. analysis of code, documentation, papers?]

-=== Choice of technologies & projects
+== Choice of technologies & projects
 An important step during a technology comparison is the correct selection of technologies.
 When choosing technologies, one has to be careful to not introduce any bias towards certain technologies.
 This work mainly focuses on plugin systems for text editors, so text editor plugin systems will be the majority of technologies.